-Why Is My the Skin Under My Fingernails Longer Than My Nails?
+Why Is the Skin Under My Fingernails Longer Than My Nails?
 We Asked a Pro

-For the past year or so, I've been getting gel manicures without fail every two weeks.
+For as long as I can remember, I’ve been getting gel manicures without fail every two weeks.
 Then five months ago, I noticed that the skin underneath my fingernails was protruding further than my actual nail.
-This made it uncomfortable to trim them short, and I had to be weary when I was at the salon.
+This made it uncomfortable to trim them short, and I had to be wary when I was at the salon.
 Nevertheless, I still continued my biweekly gel appointments.

-When my city was ordered to shelter in place and closed all nonessential businesses back in March, one of the first things I did was remove my gel manicure.
+When my city closed all nonessential businesses back in March of last year, one of the first things I did was remove my gel manicure.
 What I noticed in the weeks that followed surprised me.
 The skin underneath my nails began to recede, and they started to look normal again on a few fingers.
 After a few Google searches, I read about something called the hyponychium and how it could be the cause of my past discomfort.
 Curious to learn more, I reached out to Brittney Boyce, a consulting nail artist for Orly, to see if she could help me get this situation nailed down (pun intended).